 For and against

-Amazon Q Developer is a generative AI-powered assistant designed by AWS to assist developers throughout the entire software development lifecycle (SDLC).
-Built on top of Amazon Bedrock, it enhances productivity by automating repetitive tasks, providing real-time code suggestions, and offering solutions for debugging, planning, and upgrading code.
+Amazon Q Developer is a generative AI-powered assistant from AWS that helps developers throughout the entire software development lifecycle (SDLC).
+Built on top of Amazon Bedrock, it automates coding tasks, debugging, architecture design, and cost optimization.

 Key features